William E. Grauer: Education and early career

 Grauer attended Cornell University and graduated in 1971 with honors in government, magna cum laude, and was awarded a degree with distinction.
 In 1974, he earned his J.D. from Cornell Law School, where he was the articles editor of the Law Review and was elected to the Order of the Coif.

 In 1980, Grauer was appointed by the Attorney General of the United States as an assistant United States attorney handling Special Fraud Prosecutions in the U.S. District Court, Southern District of California.
 As an assistant United States attorney, he was given special achievement awards by the US Attorney General, the United States Postal Inspection Service, the Federal Bureau of Investigation and the United States Secret Service.

 Bar Association activities

 Grauer was a member of the American Bar Association (ABA) House of Delegates for the 2008-2010 term and a lawyer representative, 9th Circuit Judicial Conference for the 2007-2010 term.

 From 2005 to 2013, he was co-chair of the IPO Litigation Subcommittee of the ABA section of Litigation.

-He has written extensively in the area of securities litigation.
+He has written extensively in the area of securities litigation (see Bibliography section).